jameslittle05/CybersecurityHomeLab/README.md

 ## Overview

-In this project I engineered an entire simulated a real-world enterprise network infastructre, combining Windows Active Directory domain services with centralized security monitoring via Splunk.
+In this project I engineered an entire simulated real-world enterprise network infastructure, combining Windows Active Directory domain services with centralized security monitoring via Splunk.
 Built entirely on a singular macOS host machine using only VirtualBox virtual machines, the lab environment is designed to allow hands-on experience with system engineering/administration, network troubleshooting, SIEM data ingestion, and cyberattack simulation/remediation.

 ---